 Tobin said he can't wait to see what new direction a pope from the new world will take the Church.

 "It's springtime for the Church.
 It's a new beginning.
 We know we've had trials in tribulations in the past.
 The work of the Church goes on," Tobin said.

 Members of the community said it's a special moment to be a part of history.

-everything good because, you know, we needed the new papa," Magala Rijo said.
+"Important.
+He can doeverything good because, you know, we needed the new papa," Magala Rijo said.